gear-foundation/academy/docs/20-auction-gas-reservation/homework.md

 }
 ```

-You also need to add three new outcoming messages to the `TmgEvent` enum: `FeedMe`, `PlayWithMe`, and `WantToSleep`.
+You must also add three new outcoming messages to the `TmgEvent` enum: `FeedMe`, `PlayWithMe` and `WantToSleep`.
 If the Tamagotchi runs out of gas, it should send the message `MakeReservation` asking the owner to reserve gas to continue checking the state.

-You should also add the outcoming message `GasReserved` to indicate a successful gas reservation, as shown below:
+Additionally, include the outcoming message `GasReserved` to indicate a successful gas reservation in your program, as shown below:

 ```rust
 #[derive(Encode, Decode, TypeInfo)]